 Building Your Brand on Social Media

 Building your brand on social media can be intimidating when starting from scratch.
 Remember that top physician social media users did not grow their following overnight.
-They did, however, consistently post relevant content that their target audiences were drawn to.
+They posted relevant content that their target audiences were drawn to.
 You can do this, too:

 - Share News Articles that interest you relating to the GI field.
 Inspired by a new treatment option?
 Share and comment that you were intrigued.
 See a peer receive an award?
 Share and congratulate them.
 Don’t share news articles that are not closely related to the GI field on your professional accounts.

 - Spread Awareness for the causes you care about as a GI physician.
 Encourage patients to get their routine colon cancer screenings, and to come in for any other annual preventative appointments.
 Use a health awareness calendar to remember when to post for Colon Cancer Awareness Month, Esophageal Cancer Awareness Month, Crohn’s and Colitis Awareness Month, and others.

 - Post Practical Updates that your patients need to know—changes to practice or center hours, changes to health and safety protocol, etc. Even if you are sharing this directly with patients elsewhere, posting it on social media will show other potential patients that you care about keeping your patients informed.